 The first case study utilized these measures of static flexibility at the five selected locations on the housing structure as input to the classical PNN.
-Operation of the classical PNN requires data from two known sources; one set of static flexibilities from the undamaged case and one set of static flexibilities from the group of damaged cases.
-When the classical PNN was presented with data from an unknown source (this unknown data was taken from the sample set of undamaged or damaged flexibilities and was subsequently not used as PNN training data), the neural network would judge the origin of that data based on the Bayesian decision criterion shown in Eq.
+Operation of the classical PNN requires data from at least two known sources; one set of static flexibilities from the undamaged case and one or more sets of static flexibilities from the group of damaged cases.
+When the classical PNN was presented with data from an unknown source (this unknown data was taken from the sample set of undamaged or damaged flexibilities and was subsequently not used as PNN training data), the PNN would judge the origin of that data based on the Bayesian decision criterion shown in Eq.
 (1).
-The a priori probabilities given the two known sources of data were 0.5 or 50% and the loss factors were set to 1.
-The results from the classical PNN study were outstanding with the code predicting the correct origin of an unknown source 78 out of a possible 78 times in all damage cases.
+The a priori probabilities given the two known sources of data were 0.5 and the loss factors were set to 1.
+The results from the classical PNN study were perfect with the code predicting the correct origin of an unknown source 78 out of a possible 78 times in all damage cases.
 Because of the obvious difficulties in graphically presenting the results of a five-dimensional density, two of the five locations on the housing structure were arbitrarily selected for displaying results from the classical PNN.
 Figure 3 shows the two-dimensional scatter plot of the static flexibilities plotted against one another for the undamaged (o) and five successive damaged cases (+).
-Each (o) and (+) represents a single realization (total of 39/case) of these two flexibilities.
+The differences between the undamaged and damaged cases for these two static flexibility measures are quite apparent enabling the PNN to easily detect the origin of an unknown source.
+The classical PNN was able to distinguish the damaged from the undamaged data in all cases, including the most lightly damaged case.

 Figure 3.
-Scatter Plot of Static Flexibilities
+Scatter plot of static flexibilities.